Universe: Model of the universe based on general relativity

-The ultimate fate of the universe is still unknown because it depends critically on the curvature index k and the cosmological constant Λ. If the universe were sufficiently dense, k would equal +1, meaning that its average curvature throughout is positive and the universe will eventually recollapse in a Big Crunch, possibly starting a new universe in a Big Bounce.
-Conversely, if the universe were insufficiently dense, k would equal 0 or −1 and the universe would expand forever, cooling off and eventually reaching the Big Freeze and the heat death of the universe.
-Modern data suggests that the expansion of the universe is accelerating; if this acceleration is sufficiently rapid, the universe may eventually reach a Big Rip.
-Observationally, the universe appears to be flat (k = 0), with an overall density that is very close to the critical value between recollapse and eternal expansion.
+The ultimate fate of the universe depends on both the curvature and the cosmological constant.
+A sufficiently dense universe with positive curvature would eventually recollapse in a Big Crunch, possibly followed by a Big Bounce.
+In contrast, a flat or negatively curved universe would expand indefinitely, approaching a Big Freeze and eventual heat death of the universe.
+Observations indicate that the expansion of the universe is accelerating, raising the possibility of a Big Rip.
+Current data suggest that the universe is close to flat, with a density near the critical value separating recollapse from eternal expansion.